 I am originally from the West Midlands, growing up in and around Birmingham before moving to London in 2014 to further my career as a criminal defence solicitor.

 After obtaining my LLB Law degree and later graduating from the College of Law with a BVC, I was called to the Honourable Society of the Inner Temple.
-Soon after, I transferred to become a solicitor, fulfilling my lifelong ambition to represent marginalised members of society as an ambassador for justice.
+Soon after, I transferred to become a solicitor, fulfilling my lifelong ambition to represent individuals.

-I have also undergone extensive Advocacy training including LAMDA and RADA courses, mooting and debating.
-This experience has given me the requisite skills to be able to handle any courtroom situation, which my track record of successful cases will attest to.
+I have enjoyed extensive advocacy training including LAMDA and RADA courses, mooting and debating.
+This experience has given me the requisite skills to be able to successfully handle all courtroom situations I have encountered.

-My case history includes match fixing cases, fraud, cybercrime, insider dealing and robbery, among many others.
+My recent case history includes match fixing cases, large scale drugs cases, fraud, cybercrime, sexual offences (including indecent images), insider dealing and robbery, among many others.

 Horace Rumpole: Mitigate?
 “My Lord, my client only went in to buy a seven-penny stamp.
 But as he was kept waiting by ten old ladies with pension books, he lost his patience and blew the safe.”